andrewskyboss/milestone-project-02/README.md

 - **As a Single Traveller, I want to have:**
   1. Ability to easily find all possible destinations to choose from.
-  2. Ability to view visual information about destinations.
+  2. Ability to easily view visual information about destinations.
   3. Ability to easily find all possible attractions there.
   4. Ability to easily find detailed information about attractions.
   5. Ability to easily find all proposed Travel packages and what is included.